passageidentity/example-node/README.md

 Make sure you have [docker installed on your computer](https://docs.docker.com/get-docker/).

-Create your docker image with the following command:
+Create your docker image:

 ```bash
 $ docker build -t example-node .
 ```

-Run your docker container using the example-node image:
+Run your docker container using the example-node image, changing the port numbers as necessary:

 ```bash
 $ docker run -p 5000:5000 example-node